 By default the on-screen representation of the particles is the simplest possible one, to place least overhead on the computer.
-This will show the particles as small green dots.
+This will show the particles as small blue dots.
 If you find these difficult to see, simply change the representation in the ‘Display’ tab; you can select a variety of different shapes and change the particle colour.
 These parameters can be keyframed if you wish, or if you are using the X-Particles control system, you can change them with an Action.
 This can help to make it easier to understand what the particles are doing when setting up a complex system.

 You can turn off the editor display if you want to: in the 'Display' tab just uncheck the ‘Show Particles’ switch or set the 'Editor Display' to 'None'.
 Note that this does not affect sprites or generated objects, just the editor display of particles.
 If you don't want to see the default emitter shape, uncheck 'Draw Emitter' in the 'Display' tab.

 If you find that you always want your particles to appear as cyan spheres (for example) you can set these defaults in the X-Particles Preferences.
 The settings there will then be used as the default options for all future emitters and scenes.

 Up until now your particles cannot be rendered – it’s just an editor display.
 To get something to render, you can do several things: